Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

 - Murray is averaging 6.6 three-point field goal attempts per game this season, which is 16.9% of his team's shots from beyond the arc.

-- Murray's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- On defense, the Heat have given up 109.8 points per contest, which is second-best in the league.
+- Defensively, the Heat are second in the league, giving up 109.8 points per game.

-- Giving up 41.9 rebounds per contest, the Heat are the sixth-ranked team in the NBA.
+- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked squad in the NBA.

 Jamal Murray vs. the Heat